SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Experiments

 \paragraph{Baselines.} We compare our approach against the following baselines: (1) \emph{VLA models} that are trained on large-scale robot action datasets to directly predict joint velocities from visual observations and language instructions.
-We use $\pi_{0.5}$~\cite{pi0.5}, a recent open-source VLA model pretrained on the largest available robot manipulation dataset, as a representative baseline.
+We use $\pi_{0.5}$~\cite{pi0.5}, a recent open-source VLA model pretrained on a large robot manipulation dataset, as a representative baseline.
 (2) \emph{VLM-based methods} that leverage geometric representations to augment VLM for manipulation planning.
 We compare against VoxPoser~\cite{huang2023voxposer}, which uses volumetric value maps to represent spatial affordances in 3D, and MOKA~\cite{fangandliu2024moka}, which predicts keypoints and affordance regions to generate manipulation actions.
 For our pushing and squeezing scenarios, we extend MOKA, which originally supports only grasping, to represent contact location with a target contact point and infer contact direction from pre- and post-contact positions.

 \paragraph{Implementation details.} For simulation, we implement the projective dynamics variant solver using PyTorch~\cite{paszke2019pytorch} and the MPM simulator using Warp~\cite{warp2022}.
-We use Google Gemini~2.5 Pro as the default VLM~\cite{comanici2025gemini}.
-In the planning setup, we generate $K = 10$ initial action proposals from the VLM and set $K_{\max} = 15$, corresponding to a maximum of 5 action-optimization iterations.
+We use Google Gemini~2.5 Pro as the default VLM~\cite{comanici2025gemini} and generate $K = 10$ initial action proposals, setting $K_{\max} = 13$, corresponding to a maximum of 3 action-optimization iterations.